Sapience clients are Priority #1 in claims

 Our claims assist service is called Priority #1 Our clients call a promise kept - and it's routinely included in all our insurance advisoryice services for all our clients.

-All claims are different
+All personal insurance claims are different

 Some insurance claims are straightforward like claiming on a life insurance policy.